 Advance payments of the federal EITC and the Child Tax Credit are disregarded as income, whether they are received regularly or as a lump sum.

 52. Guaranteed Income Payments

-Guaranteed income from a privately funded, non-profit organization up to \$500 per month is excluded.
-This includes but is not limited to payments from the Madison Forward Fund.
+Guaranteed income from a privately funded, non-profit organization is excluded.
+This includes but is not limited to payments from the Madison Forward Fund and The Bridge Project in Milwaukee.